Public Education Employees' Health Insurance Program (PEEHIP) Wellness Program

 The PEEHIP Wellness Program provides a health screening that consists of a blood pressure check, a pulse reading, body mass index calculation (BMI), a blood test to check glucose (blood sugar), total cholesterol, HDL (good cholesterol), LDL (bad cholesterol), and triglycerides.
 Osteoporosis screening may also be available.
 A nurse will review the results of the screenings with the participant and make recommendations for positive lifestyle changes.
 A "take home" colorectal cancer screening test will also be provided to participants that are considered at high-risk for colorectal cancer (age 50 and over and/or have a family history of colon cancer).

 If the screening results indicate a need for further evaluation, a referral to a physician may be given.
-For those participants covered under the BCBS group 14,000, a voucher may be issued to cover the co-payment for a follow-up visit for some conditions that have not been previously diagonosed.
+For those participants covered under the BCBS group 14,000, a voucher may be issued to cover the co-payment for a follow-up visit for some conditions that have not been previously diagnosed.
 Additionally, follow-up contacts may be provided by the PEEHIP Wellness nurses.